 - Expand/collapse all effects: The white triangle to the left of the Effects heading is used to expand or collapse all effects for the currently selected layer.
-Click the triangle to toggle between the two states. - Expand: Expand the controls any time you need to access them to adjust their settings. - Collapse: Collapse the effects when the controls aren't needed, to save space in your sidebar and limit the amount of scrolling you need to do to access other controls. - A similar triangle exists to the left of each individual effect's name, and can be toggled to collapse or expand that specific effect's controls. - Display mode menu: The display mode menu at the top right of the effects section controls how the effects are displayed on the canvas.
+Click the triangle to toggle between the two states. - Expanded: Expand the controls any time you need to access them to adjust their settings. - Collapsed: Collapse the effects when the controls aren't needed, to save space in your sidebar and limit the amount of scrolling you need to do to access other controls. - A similar triangle exists to the left of each individual effect's name, and can be toggled to collapse or expand that specific effect's controls. - Display mode menu: The display mode menu at the top right of the effects section controls how the effects are displayed on the canvas.
 The menu shows the currently selected option, which by default is Apply.
-Thus the appearance of the menu will change if you have a different option selected, but its location remains constant. - Apply: The viewer shows the final resulting image, after all effects are applied to the image's current state. - Disable All: Disables all effects so you can view the original image. - Add new effect menu: The button opens the add new effect menu.
+Thus the appearance of the menu will change if you have a different option selected, but its location remains constant. - Apply: The viewer shows the final resulting image, after all effects are applied to the image's current state. - Disable All: Disables all effects so you can view the original image. - Preset menu: Use this menu to access or create presets involving multiple effects. - Click this icon in the Effects header and select any preset from the list inside.
+You can also use the Save Preset command at the bottom of the list to save all effects currently applied to the layer as a new preset. - Add new effect menu: The [•] button opens the add new effect menu.
 Due to the number of effects available, they cannot all be displayed on-screen at once.
 Scroll down through the list to access the effects you don't see at first.